This website uses cookies

 Executable contracts are the most reliable because the requirement is explicit, the interpretation is automated, and the feedback is deterministic.

-They also make contradictions between requirements harder to hide: two tests making incompatible promises, conflicting lint rules, a schema mismatch, or a type error.
+They also make contradictions between requirements harder to hide: two tests making incompatible promises, conflicting lint rules, or a type mismatch will result in a clear error.

 The stronger the mechanism, the less confidence depends on someone remembering the requirement at the right moment.